How great is it that our small acts of kindness can make someone else’s entire day?

 - There are so many ways to make people feel great by sending letters:

-Send a crazy letter or postcard to make someone laugh.My nieces love mail so much, that my wife and I regularly send them postcards, stickers and anything we find for that matter, and it makes their day.
+Send a crazy letter or postcard to make someone laugh.My nieces love mail so much, that my wife and I try to regularly send them postcards, stickers and anything we find for that matter, and it makes their day.

 Send a letter just to “let you know how much I care about you.”
 How wonderful would it be to get that?